Intervals

 deflate.svg

-In addition, a.deflateLeft and a.deflateRight methods shrink left and right boundaries of an interval.
+Similarly, a.deflateLeft and a.deflateRight reduce the left and right boundaries independently.

 Show

-Use .asString to represent an interval in a human-readable form:
+Use .toString to represent an interval in a human-readable form:

 val a = Interval.empty[Int]